message/iata/RO.md

 - merchant seamen.
 3. A completed passenger locator form must be presented upon arrival.
 The form can be obtained at <a href="https://www.tarom.ro/sites/default/files/u1348/passenger_form_romania-_ro.pdf">https://www.tarom.ro/sites/default/files/u1348/passenger_form_romania-_ro.pdf</a> or <a href="https://chestionar.stsisp.ro/start">https://chestionar.stsisp.ro/start</a> .
 4. Passengers could be subject to quarantine.
-5. Residence permits issued by Romania which have expired are considered valid with an extension of 90 days after 12 May 2021.
+5. Residence permits issued by Romania which have expired are considered valid with an extension of 90 days after 11 June 2021.